ATTHDEV/Saving-Matrix/README.md

 # Saving Matrix

-This library is used to solve the recording matrix to facilitate transportation.
+This library is used savig matrix method for facilitate transportation.

 ---
 **License**